Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

 Related article from WebMD: Diet Mistakes: 6 Reasons Why You’re Not Losing Weight

-Because I am a nutritionist and my job is to analyze all aspects of food and its consumption, I often gaze at what people eat and how much they eat, be it in a grocery store, at a restaurant or when analyzing my clients’ food logs.
+Because I am a nutritionist and my job is to analyze all aspects of food and its consumption, I often look at what people eat and how much they eat.
+I do this at the grocery store, restaurants and when analyzing clients’ food logs.

-In doing so, one of the first things I notice is that people who are trying to lose or maintain weight, are unable to do so because the ratio of carbohydrates to protein that they ingest is too high.
+In doing so, one of the first things I notice is that people many people are unable to lose weight because the ratio of carbohydrates to protein is simply too high.

-A number of recent studies suggest that reducing your carb intake and increasing protein can and does lead to a reduced appetite, and consequently, the consumption of fewer calories.
+A number of recent studies suggest that reducing your carb intake and increasing protein can and does lead to a reduced appetite.

 How many carbs should I consume?